Koopman Kernel Regression: Learning Guarantees

-Taking this approach has the salient property that irreducible risk due to misspecification of our hypothesis space is, asymptotically, pushed into the empirical risk, allowing us to decouple the dependence on a sufficiently high number of eigenfunctions from the generalization capabilities of KKR.
-We emphasize that, as shown in Proposition~\ref{prop:KKconv}, increasing the number of eigenfunctions is at some point sufficient to make the empirical risk arbitrarily small.

-We need models in the hypothesis space of KKR (Proposition~\ref{prop:KKR}) to admit a bounded norm.
-To ensure this in the limit of data, we resort to an assumption on the RKHS norm of the target. \begin{restatable}[Bounded RKHS Norm]{assumption}{RKHSnormBound} The unknown function $M$ has a bounded norm in the RKHS $\dtRKHS$ attached to the Koopman kernel $\bm{K}(\cdot, \cdot)$, i.e., $\|M\|_{\dtRKHS} \leq B$ for some $B \in \mathbb{R}_{+}$. \end{restatable}
+To ensure a well-specified problem, we require models in the hypothesis to admit a bounded norm. \begin{restatable}[Bounded RKHS Norm]{assumption}{RKHSnormBound} The unknown function $M$ has a bounded norm in the RKHS $\dtRKHS$ attached to the Koopman kernel $\bm{K}(\cdot, \cdot)$, i.e., $\|M\|_{\dtRKHS} \leq B$ for some $B \in \mathbb{R}_{+}$. \end{restatable} The above smoothness assumption is mild, e.g., satisfied by band-limited continuous trajectories \cite{Kanagawa2018GaussianEquivalences} and computable from data \cite{Scharnhorst2021RobustApproach,Csaji2022NonparametricFunctions}.
+In stark contrast, well-specified Koopman operator regression \cite{Kostic2022LearningSpaces} requires the operator to map the RKHS onto itself, which is a very strong assumption \cite{Das2020,Valva2023ConsistentCompactification}.